 Wild dogs, Lycaon Pictus, are on the IUCN red list as endangered.
 Indeed they are one of the rarest animals in Africa.

-If you like the animal photograph of these beautiful six wild dog cubs fight for food, also explore more African wildlife photographs.
-Our wild animal photographs you can license or buy photo prints.
+If you like the animal photograph of these beautiful six wild dog cubs fighting for food, also explore more African wildlife photographs.
+For my wild animal photographs you can buy photo wall art prints or stock photos licenses.